localstack-samples/snowflake-query-processors/README.md

 Run this command to build the extension in this repo:
 ```
-$ make build
+$ make dist
 ```

-Run this command to install the extension into the LocalStack environment:
+Run this command to enable this project as a LocalStack extension in dev mode:
 ```
-$ make enable
+$ make enable-dev
 ```

-Run the following command to start up LocalStack Snowflake:
+Run the following command to start up LocalStack Snowflake with this project enabled as an extension in dev mode:
 ```
-$ IMAGE_NAME=localstack/snowflake SF_LOG=trace DEBUG=1 localstack start
+$ make start
 ```

 If the installation was successful, you should be able to `curl` the session endpoint: